ua-gist604b-f24/6-0-geoserver-intro-tracyblanchard/answers.md

 Q11: It is showing a different location on the map

-Q12: theres no difference in the tile matrix
+Q12: theres no difference in the tile matrix.
+EPSG:4326:10 where 10 is the zone number.